Updated June 27, 2023

 The purpose of an external audit is to review the company accounts to show that they are accurate and complete.
-Sometimes the organization hires an external auditor for investigating fraud.
+Sometimes the organization hires an external auditor to investigate fraud.

 Responsibilities of External Auditor

 - The external auditor is responsible for providing an independent opinion on the organization’s financial statements.

-- Its job is to understand the work environment, operations, and internal controls of the organization.
+- Its job is to understand the organization’s work environment, operations, and internal controls.

-- Its main objective is to serve the shareholder of the organization by providing an opinion about the soundness of the preparation of the financial reports prepared by the organization.
+- Its main objective is to serve the organization’s shareholders by providing an opinion about the soundness of the financial reports prepared by the organization.

-- Certify the financial statement is the main job of an external auditor.
+- Certifying the financial statement is the main job of an external auditor.

-- To determine the real organization market and financial situation that helps further in managerial decisions.
+- Determining the real organization’s market and financial situation helps further managerial decisions.

 The below diagram shows the general audit procedure which the auditor or organization follows during the audit.

 Head To Head Comparison Between Internal Audit vs External Audit (Infographics)